w3finance/sakura/README.md

 ### Production build.

-Create a package for OSX, Windows and Linux
+Create a package for OSX, Windows and Linux.

 ```bash
 yarn dist